corridor/sqlalchemy-history/docs/configuration.rst

 Customizing versioned mappers
 -----------------------------

-By default SQLAlchemy-Continuum versions all mappers.
+By default SQLAlchemy-History versions all mappers.
 You can override this behaviour by passing the desired mapper class/object to make_versioned function.

 ::